avasdao/nxy/README.md

 ### Why are you using PoW and not PoS to produce a Space's assets?

-Although we're now post "Merge", it is our experience that PoW will offer a greater defense against the ever fearful [__Howey Test__](https://www.investopedia.com/terms/h/howey-test.asp); and give our user community a greater assurance when creating and managing their token economies.
+Although we're now post "Merge", it is our experience that PoW will offer a greater defense against the ever fearful [__Howey Test__](https://www.investopedia.com/terms/h/howey-test.asp); and give our user community a greater assurance when creating and managing their crypto economies.

 ### What is 0xNEX?

-__0xNEX__ is the base token asset of the Nexaverse.
-This token is bridged from the [__Nexa blockchain__](https://www.nexa.org/) via the [__Nexa Exchange__](https://nexa.exchange). __$NEX__ is the native coin/currency of Nexa.
+__0xNEX__ is the base coin/asset of the Nexaverse.
+This coin is bridged from the [__Nexa blockchain__](https://www.nexa.org/) via the [__Nexa Exchange__](https://nexa.exchange). __$NEX__ is the native coin/asset of Nexa.

 _1 0xNEX = 1 $NEX_

-### What is the USD value of 1 (One) 0xNEX token?
+### What is the USD value of 1 (One) 0xNEX coin?

-At the time of this writing, 0xNEX has no face value, as there are currently NO exchanges supporting the token.
+At the time of this writing, 0xNEX has no face value, as there are currently NO exchanges supporting this asset.

 ## Get In Touch